hamxiaoz/10x-developer/JavaScript_Testing.md

     spyOn(foo, "setBar").and.throwError("404");
 });

-// Create spy to stub method
+// Use spy to stub a method
 beforeEach(function() {
     foo = {
       setBar: jasmine.createSpy('setBar')